 By incorporating a game into the task, it takes the pressure of the person who must read.

 It also means that one person doesn’t have the daunting task of reading long extracts from the book/ article.

-At the end of each few pages or chapter there will be a task to complete such as:
+At the end of a few pages or a chapter there will be a task to complete such as:

 Draw and illustrate a picture of (something that was described in the page).

 Why do you think the author used this word?